 This module provides an introduction to the modern theory of gravitation: Einstein's general theory of relativity.
-This module is based on a regular series of two 1-hour lectures per week supplemented by a 2 hour workshop once a fortnight.
+This module is based on a regular series of two one-hour lectures per week supplemented by a two-hour workshop once a fortnight.

 The Perception, Philosophy, and Politics of Physics